Lowfield Medical Centre is regulated by the Care Quality Commission (CQC). For more information on the CQC please visit www.cqc.co.uk.

 There is a contractual requirement to utilise the GP2GP facility for the transfer of patient records between practices, when a patient registers or de-registers.
 It is very important that you are registered with a doctor at all times.
 If you leave your GP and register with a new GP, your medical records will be removed from your previous doctor and forwarded on to your new GP via NHS England.
 It can take several weeks for your paper records to reach your new surgery.
 With GP to GP record transfers, your electronic record is transferred to your new practice much sooner.

 Lowfield Medical Centre confirms that GP2GP transfers are already active and we send and receive patient records via this system.

 Practices are required to promote and offer the facility for patients to view online, export or print any summary of information from their records relating to medications, allergies, adverse reactions and any other items/date such as ‘additional’ record elements which has been agreed between the contractor and the patient.

 Our computer system is now compliant and we are starting to add the appropriate codes to allow patients to see the minimum data available.
 Please note that identification has to be shown to the reception staff before this facility is switched on.

 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Lowfield Medical Practice in the financial year 2016/17 was £51,932 before tax and National Insurance.
+The average GP pay for GPs working in Lowfield Medical Centre in the last financial year was £54,991.

-This is for 5 part time GPs who worked in the practice for more than six months.
+This is for five GPs who worked in the practice for the period of 2018/19

 As a practice we contribute to the Royal College of General Practitioners (RCGP) and to the Clinical Practice Research Datalink (CPRD).
 We provide anonymised data for clinical studies and research, which is very important for public health and medicines safety.

-For more information please speak to the data protection officer (Ben Lawrence).
+For more information please speak to the data protection officer (Jiksha Patel).